bruvellu/cephalic-furrow/3-text/furrow.md

 Morphogenesis is a physical process [@Keller2012-ca; @Heisenberg2013-pl].
 When embryonic tissues extend or invaginate, they push and pull on neighboring tissues.
-These mechanical interactions provide essential information to embryonic cells throughout development and ultimately shape the end morphology of tissues and organs [@Collinet2021-qa].
+These mechanical interactions provide essential information to embryonic cells throughout development and ultimately shape the final morphology of tissues and organs [@Collinet2021-qa].
 However, how mechanical forces influence the *evolution* of morphogenesis in early embryonic development remains unclear.
 To investigate the interplay between genetics and mechanics during the evolution of morphogenesis, we studied a prominent but enigmatic epithelial fold that forms at the head--trunk boundary of flies during gastrulation---the cephalic furrow [@Hartenstein1985-zs; @Spencer2015-td].